"The first principle is that you must not fool yourself – and you are the easiest person to fool."

 Karpathy is describing the mechanism of what I've been calling the 10% delusion:

-And here's what makes this devastating—he's inside the system.
-He helped build OpenAI.
+What makes this assessment particularly devastating is that it comes from inside the system.
+Karpathy helped build OpenAI.
 He led AI at Tesla.
 He knows intimately what these systems can and cannot do.

 And he's telling you: It's going to take a decade to fix these fundamental gaps.
 Minimum.